Woman planning on her laptop with notes beside her, representing flexibility and permission to change your mind.

 I used to believe quitting was the ultimate failure.

-That once I said yes—to a job, a project, a business idea, or even a relationship—the only noble thing was to stick it out.
+That once I said 'yes' to a job, a project, a business idea, or even a relationship, the only acceptable action was to stick it out.
 To prove I was resilient.
 To follow through, even if it was killing me inside.

 And honestly?
 That mindset kept me stuck for years.